appsody/appsody-operator/doc/user-guide.md

 With the `AppsodyApplication` CR definition below the operator will create `PersistentVolumeClaim` called `pvc` with the size of `1Gi` and `ReadWriteOnce` access mode.

-Operator will also create a volume mount for the `StatefulSet` mounting to `/data` folder.
+The operator will also create a volume mount for the `StatefulSet` mounting to `/data` folder.
 You can use `volumeMounts` field instead of `storage.mountPath` if you require to persist more then one folder.

 ```yaml
 apiVersion: appsody.dev/v1beta1